 This cinnamon roll frosting recipe uses 2 cups of powdered sugar to make it nice and sweet, and it’s thinned out with some heavy cream and vanilla extract.

 Substitutions and Swaps

 While I love this recipe just the way it is, I know some of you might not have all these ingredients on hand!

 Below are some swaps and substitutions that can be made in this recipe:

-- Instant / Rapid Rise Yeast – You can use active dry yeast in place of the instant yeast in this recipe, just allow the dough to rise for an extra 15 minutes (active yeast takes longer to rise than instant!).
+- Instant / Rapid Rise Yeast – You can use active dry yeast in place of the instant yeast in this recipe, just be sure to activate the yeast with warm water and sugar before adding it, and allow the dough to rise for a bit longer (active yeast takes longer to rise than instant)

 - 1 Large Egg – This is an enriched dough, so it uses an egg!
 You can use a flaxseed egg in its place to make eggless or vegan funfetti cinnamon rolls